 The Study Guide has been designed to assist you in obtaining a comprehensive understanding of what the MSc in Artificial Intelligence has to provide.
 Within this guide, you will discover information regarding the program's philosophy and objectives, the course structure and intended outcomes, as well as other useful material to reference throughout your studies.

 In 2019, the MSc in Artificial Intelligence welcomed its first cohort of students.
-Since then, 78 individuals have been admitted to the program and on this page you will find the master's theses of those who have completed their studies to date.
+Since then, many individuals have been admitted to the program and on this page you will find the master's theses of those who have completed their studies to date.

 The page is organised as a list, with the names of the students and the titles of their master's theses.
 By clicking on the titles, you can find more information about the topics and the supervising professors.
 The papers are grouped by the year in which the students were admitted to the program.